LuisSilva7/parkTub-project/README.md

 - **Backend**:
   - **Microservices Architecture** - The backend is structured into independent services, promoting scalability and fault tolerance.
+  - **Docker** - A containerization platform used to package and deploy the application in lightweight, isolated environments, ensuring consistency across different environments and simplifying the deployment process.
   - **Java** - Programming language used for backend development.
   - **Spring Framework** - A comprehensive framework for building the backend API with a focus on simplicity, productivity, and robust data handling.
   - **MySQL** - Relational database for storing parking, payment, and user data.